123456789_123456789_123456789_123456789_123456789_

 #keep_if {|key, value| ... } ⇒ self #keep_ifEnumerator

-Calls the block for each key-value pair; retains the entry if the block returns a truthy value; otherwise deletes the entry; returns self.
+With a block given, calls the block for each key-value pair; retains the entry if the block returns a truthy value; otherwise deletes the entry; returns self:

 h = {foo: 0, bar: 1, baz: 2}